preciofishbone/OmniaDocsG2/blocks/button-link/index.rst

 + **Icon Type**: To add an icon to the buttton, first select the Icon Type here.
 + **Icon**: When you have selected the Icon Type, select the icon in this list.
 The icon is placed to the left of the button text.
 + **Target**: Choose if the link should be opened in a new window, the current window, or in a dialog.
 + **Button Style**: You can select "Depressed", "Flat" or "Raised" as the style.
-See below for examples.
 Note that a flat button doesn't have any background color, so the text should normally be black for a flat button.
 + **Size**: The size of the button can be small, medium or large.
 + **Round**: For round button edges, select this option.
 + **Outline**: For an outlined button, select this option.
-Note that the outline has the same color as the text, so the text color should normally be black, if you select Outline.
+Note that the outline has the same color as the text, and there's no background color, so the text color should normally be black, if you select Outline.
 + **Fill**: If the button should fill the whole width of the block, select this option.
 + **Background Color and Text Color**: Choose colors here.
 Note the comments about Flat button style and Outline above.
 + **Alignment**: (A description will be added later).